ovaic/Python/README.md

 RUN your Jupyter Notebook TERMINAL in the folder where you want to Download the videos.

-Make another folder named "clipped" in it to store clipped videos.
+Make another folder named "clipped" and "not clipped" in it to store clipped videos.
 (REQUIRED)*

 Now just RUN it.